Mississippi governor signs law allowing medical marijuana

 The state House and Senate, both controlled by Republicans, passed the final version of Senate Bill 2095 last week.

-The legislation says patients could buy up to to 3.5 grams of cannabis per day, up to six days a week.
+The new law will allow patients to buy up to to 3.5 grams of cannabis per day, up to six days a week.
 That is about 3 ounces per month.
-It also sets taxes on production and sale of cannabis, and it specifies that plants must be grown indoors under controlled conditions.
+It sets taxes on production and sale of cannabis, and it specifies that plants must be grown indoors under controlled conditions.

+Reeves said because of the reduction from 5 ounces a month in the initiative to 3 ounces a month in the new law, “there will be hundreds of millions of fewer joints on the streets because of this improvement.”

+The new law prohibits the state from providing economic development incentives for the cannabis industry.
+The state often provides tax breaks and financial assistance for roads or water access to industrial sites.

 Clint Patterson is chief executive officer of Mockingbird Cannabis, which plans to operate in the state.
 He said cannabis products can alleviate pain and suffering.